 3. Arrange for Property Security

 Empty buildings can be a target for vandalism.
 Be sure to have a restoration company properly board-up all windows and doors to ensure the building will be safe when no one is there.
-Further measures may be needed such as tarp covering on roof, requesting police drive throughs or hiring a private security company.
+Further measures may be needed such as tarp covering on roof, requesting police patrols or hiring a private security company.

 4. Retrieve Any Valuables